Action Alerts Plus Review

 Alerts and Analysis

-The analysis posts issued with every trade that Cramer makes are among the best features of Action Alerts Plus.
+The analysis posts issued with every trade that Cramer makes are among the best features of the service.
 Trade alert posts are typically brief – a few paragraphs – but give insight into the reasoning why Cramer is recommending a specific trade at a specific time.
 Typically, this analysis is focused more on stock fundamentals and current news than technical indicators.
 In addition, Cramer’s analysis usually requires some additional reading of previous trade alerts, external news articles, or of the weekly newsletter for further context.

 The Action Alerts Plus team also runs a forum on the platform.
 However, in contrast to typical forums, this is structured as a question-and-answer forum directly for the analysis team rather than as a place for users to answer each other’s questions.

 What Type of Trader is Action Alerts Plus Best For?

 Action Alerts Plus is best for value-driven investors who want to invest in both medium and long timescales.
-Furthermore, since the platform focuses on stock recommendations, it is ideal for traders who have some knowledge of how the market works, but who are not comfortable doing their own fundamental or technical analyses.
-Given the Action Alerts Plus strategy’s focus on scaling positions, the platform is more suitable for traders who take an active role in their investments and watch the market daily than for passive investors.
+Furthermore, since the service focuses on stock recommendations, it is ideal for traders who have some knowledge of how the market works, but who are not comfortable doing their own fundamental or technical analyses.
+Given the service’s focus on scaling positions, the platform is more suitable for traders who take an active role in their investments and watch the market daily than for passive investors.

 - Stocks are divided into value, growth, blend, and income categories